DKiloDesigns/CreatorFlow/docs/_ai_kra/KRA-NextAuth-Credentials-Setup.md

 # KRA: NextAuth Credentials Provider Setup (CreatorFlow)

 ## Overview
-This document summarizes the working configuration for NextAuth Credentials authentication in the CreatorFlow app, including troubleshooting steps, architectural decisions, and a future roadmap.
+This document summarizes the working configuration for NextAuth Credentials authentication in the CreatorFlow Studio app, including troubleshooting steps, architectural decisions, and a future roadmap.
 It is intended as a reference for future agents or developers.

 ---